maltfield/rtd-github-pages/docs/configuration.rst

 Also note that due to host system limitations and/or design, some hosts may round up and/or coalesce short microsecond intervals to a much longer millisecond interval instead.

-CAUTION!
-While lower TIMERINT values may help increase the accuracy of your guest's TOD Clock and CPU Timer values, it could also have a severe negative impact on host operating system performance as well.
+.. caution:: While lower TIMERINT values may help increase the accuracy of your guest's TOD Clock and CPU Timer values, it could also have a severe negative impact on host operating system performance as well.
 You should exercise extreme caution when choosing your TIMERINT value in relationship to the actual process priority (nice value) of the Hercules process itself.

 TODDRAG